TurboDocx/Docs/docs/How to Create a Deliverable.md

 What happens if we need a more robust entry?
 Maybe we want something from our Knowledgebases entries, an image or just add some formating to the text.
 We'll go through each option in this section.

-First what we will do is click the more options or the triple dot button located next to the variable boxes
+1. First what we will do is click the more options or the triple dot button located next to the variable boxes.
+Here you will see all the options we just discussed and more.
+2. Next please select the the option you would like to utilize.
+  2a.
+For something from your Knowledgebases click Lookup.
+A new popup window will have all of your entries in the Knowledgebases
 ![more options](/img/how_to_create_a_deliverable/step_10.png)
 ![lookup](/img/how_to_create_a_deliverable/step_20.png)
 ![rich text](/img/how_to_create_a_deliverable/step_17.png)